arnofaure/emo/README.md

 (CC BY-NC-ND 4.0) - 2017

 ### Disclaimer
 This app is not intended to replace a specialist advice.
 I created this app with my son, I'm not a pediatrician and I don't have any official diploma in the psychology field.
-I'm just a father of a 6-year-old who wanted to let my son expresses his own feelings.
+I'm just a father of a 6-year-old who wanted to let my son express his own feelings.